Applications of Spectradyne’s Technology

 Why Spectradyne?

 The Spectradyne nCS1TM and ARCTM are the only benchtop technology that provides high-resolution size distributions and accurate concentration measurements for particles in the 50 nm — 10 μm diameter size range.
-These instruments, using only electronic sensing, rapidly count and sizes individual nanoparticles in a sample, achieving few-percent precision in both size and concentration.
+These instruments, using only electronic sensing, rapidly count and sizes individual nanoparticles in a sample, achieving few-percent precision in both size and concentration on par with CryoTEM.
 Spectradyne’s nCS1 and ARC deliver unprecedented capabilities for analyzing nanoparticles of any type, yielding more accurate and representative results than any other method.
-These instruments thus provide an orthogonal technique to optically-based microparticle analysis instruments.
+These instruments thus provide an orthogonal technique to optically-based microparticle analysis instruments, while also enabling high-resolution analysis of a variety of biological and industrial particles.

 Read our overview of the technology, check out our specifications, as well as our comparative head-to-head comparison with other technologies.